thiswillbeyourgithub/IndexableAnki/README.md

 ## TODO :
 * switch to ankipandas instead of doing it on your own, it seems way easier
+* it really is useless to create a copy of the db to index it

 ## Usage :
     ` python3 ./IndexableAnki.py -a ~/.local/share/Anki2 -p Myprofile -o ~/Documents/ -t /tmp/anki.db`